Fastdruid/ReCDTV/README.md

 ## Considered improvements.

-1) Swap to SMD components for all 74 chips.
+1) Swap to SMD versions of all 74 chips.
 2) Remove U28 and use the other "half" of U24 instead.
 3) Use a CPLD to replace the massive numbers of 74 chips (as the A590 does).
 4) Swap to SMD cap & resistor setup (like the A1200).
+5) Use a single chip for 2MB of memory
+6) Allow a 2MB 8375 Agnus to be used.

 ## Other things of note.